 The cluster analysis revealed the same trends, with diet composition separated by region and further subdivided by salmon species in the Johnstone Strait.
 In the Discovery Islands, the subclusters grouped by sampling date and species, with no obvious trends between the two years (Figure 3.5).
 The Discovery Islands samples separated by date and species (Figure A.1), with certain dates having high species similarity, such as mid-June 2015, which grouped into the Johnstone Strait subcluster (Figure A.2), and late May 2016, having low ~40% dissimilarity between pink and chum salmon.
 For other sampling dates in the Discovery Islands, aside from an outlier chum with ~90% dissimilarity, chum all clustered together with ~40% dissimilarity, regardless of date.
 Whereas, pink salmon subclustered by date, with much higher within group dissimilarity than chum salmon, with mid-June 2015 diets relatively similar between species (Figure A.1).
 In the second subcluster, there were a few Discovery Islands samples that grouped with the Johnstone Strait salmon diets, from each date in 2016, and mid-June 2015 (Figure A.2).
 There are four or five subclusters from the mainly Johnstone Strait cluster, first, with the majority of chum salmon diets, secondly, chum salmon from mid-June 2016, third, the Discovery Islands outlier sampling event, and finally, the pink salmon diets that have high within group dissimilarity and no trend for date, except for early June 2016, that separated with 70% dissimilarity.
-Therefore, while there is less seasonality of Johnstone Strait, there is some periods of time that group separately from the majority of diets that separate out by each salmon species.
+Therefore, while there is less seasonality of Johnstone Strait, there are periods of time that group separately from the majority of diets and by each salmon species.

 The two-way analysis of similarity (ANOSIM) revealed a strong difference in the diet composition by region (R=0.6145, p=0.001) and a weak difference by year (R=0.1244, p=0.001).
-The similarity percentage (SIMPER) analysis determined that the main prey types driving these differences by region were Oikopleura (explained 16.28% of dissimilarity) in the Discovery Islands, and Cnidaria (15.62%) and Calanus marshallae (7.94%) in the Johnstone Strait (Table still to be made).
+The similarity percentage (SIMPER) analysis determined that the main prey types driving these differences by region were Oikopleura (explained 16.28% of dissimilarity) in the Discovery Islands, as well as Cnidaria (15.62%) and Calanus marshallae (7.94%) in the Johnstone Strait (Table still to be made).
 In addition, the prey differentiating the regions were gelatinous or calanoids in the Johnstone Strait (Ctenophora, C. pacificus, Aetideus divergens, Pseudocalanus; see Table TBD for more details).
 In contrast, the main prey types were meroplankton or small zooplankton in the Discovery Islands (euphausiid eggs, barnacle nauplii, Eukrohnia hamata, crab larvae, echinoderm larvae and cladocerans).

 Salmon health

 Salmon gut fullness indices (GFI) were consistently low in Johnstone Strait during 2015 (mean GFI: pink salmon 0.45%; chum salmon 0.63%) and 2016 outmigration (pink salmon 0.56%; chum 0.99%; Table 3.3).
-In the Discovery Islands, the amount of food in the stomachs was highly variable, fluctuating between 0.89-3.02% mean GFI for pink salmon in 2015, and 1.73-3.28% for chum salmon in 2015 (Appendix table?).
+In the Discovery Islands, the amount of food in the stomachs was highly variable, fluctuating between 0.89-3.02% mean GFI for pink and 1.73-3.28% for chum salmon in 2015 (Appendix table?).
 Then in 2016, the Discovery Islands GFI decreased from 3.29% to 0.13% for pink salmon and 3.92% to 0.23% for chum salmon across the outmigration (Figure 3.6).
 Chum salmon generally had slightly higher mean GFI than pink salmon, and in 2015 Discovery Islands, chum salmon also had higher variation in the GFI.